RoebideBruijn/microsatellite-expression-quantification-snakemake-pipeline/README.md

-# microsatellite-expression-quantification-snakemake-pipeline
+# rnaseq-workflow
-Quantify expression of RNA microsatellites using a snakemake pipeline
+Quantify expression of RNASeq.
+- Trim with cutadapt
+- Align with STAR
+- Count with feautureCounts
+- QC with MultiQC